 When an IRS tax liability goes to collections, it will either be assigned to the IRS Automated Collection System (“ACS”) or to the Collection field function, where a Revenue Officer will be assigned and charged personally with attempting to collect the unpaid tax.
 Some delinquent accounts will initially be assigned to ACS only to be transferred to a Revenue Officer (“RO”) at some future date if the account remains unresolved.

-Whether an account is assigned to ACS or to an RO can have a significant effect on a delinquent taxpayer’s experience in dealing with the IRS, and can affect the outcome of the taxpayer’s case.
+Whether an account is assigned to ACS or to an RO can have a significant effect on a delinquent taxpayer’s experience in dealing with the IRS, and it can affect the outcome of the taxpayer’s case.
 Either situation can come with its own unique set of frustrations.
-This article will highlight the major differences between dealing with ACS and dealing with an RO, and will provide helpful tips for successfully resolving a tax liability in either situation.
+This article will highlight the major differences between dealing with ACS and dealing with an RO, and it will provide insider tips on how to get the best results in either situation.

 The Difference Between ACS and an IRS Revenue Officer

 The most glaring difference between ACS and an RO is that with ACS, you will most likely never speak to the same person twice, even if it takes you dozens of phone calls and a touch of divine intervention to resolve your tax bill.
 ACS employs a huge number of people, and, judging by the wait times when calling their 800 number, they are very busy.
-The experience of dealing with ACS can be infuriating, as every time you call, you will likely be placed on hold (15-30 minutes is typical, and 60 minutes is not unheard of).
+The experience of dealing with ACS can be infuriating, as every time you call, you will likely be placed on hold (15-30 minutes is typical, and 60 minutes is not unheard of, and then there is the occasional 1.5 hours of hold time ending with your call being disconnected before having the chance to speak with anyone).

-Equally frustrating is the fact that you are almost guaranteed to get a different representative every time you call, and delinquent tax cases frequently require a series of phone calls before a resolution is reached.
-Although the ACS representative should be able to access your account in the IRS database, and should be able to see the notes entered by the prior representatives with whom you spoke, it will likely take the representative a while to access and make sense of what he or she sees on their system.
+It takes time for the representative to access and make sense of what they see on their system.
 If the rep you spoke with on your most recent prior call failed to take good notes, it can be almost like the prior call never happened.
-This can be more than a little aggravating.
-Be prepared to explain your story starting from the beginning each time you call.
-Keep notes detailing the date, time, and content of each call you make with ACS.
+Be prepared to explain your situation and what you would like to accomplish in your call.
+Keep your own notes detailing the date, time, and content of each call you make with ACS.
 Make sure to note the employee I.D. number of the person with whom you spoke.
 This can come in handy if the ACS representative denies the existence or distorts the content of a prior call between you and ACS.

 If your case has been assigned to an RO, you may, when calling, have to leave a voice message and play phone tag.
 However, you will probably never wait on hold when you call, and you will be able to deal with the same person each time.
 This sounds a lot better than ACS, doesn’t it?
 The answer is not necessarily.